MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-node-virtual-machine-failed-state.md

     az vmss update-instances --resource-group <resource-group-name> --name <scale-set-name> --instance-id <vm-or-scale-set-id>
     ```

-## Scenario 3: Nodepool is in failed state
+## Scenario 3: Nodepool is in a failed state

 When the VM scale set or availability set that backs the nodepool encounters an error during provisioning, scaling, or updating, this issue can happen.
 This issue can be due to insufficient capacity, quota limits, network issues, policy violations, resource locks, or other factors that prevent the VMs from being allocated or configured properly.